MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 # Release a mandatory update with a changelog
 appcenter codepush release-cordova -a <ownerName>/MyApp-ios -m --description "Modified the header color"

-# Release a dev Android build to just 1/4 of your end users
+# Release a dev Android build to 1/4 of your end users
 appcenter codepush release-cordova -a <ownerName>/MyApp-android --rollout 25

 # Release an update that targets users running any 1.1.* binary, as opposed to